Executive Summary

 - Chunks data into 60-char DNS labels to bypass size limits

-- Keeps process alive for 15s to ensure exfil completes
+- Keeps the process alive for 15s to ensure exfiltration completes

-The exfiltration module runs after propagation completes and packages all stolen data for transmission, and uses two channels for redundancy.
+The exfiltration module runs after propagation completes and bundles the stolen data as follows for transmission:

 Channel 1: GitHub API